bainmatt/autocv/README.md

 rendered in a plain text format for simplicity and ease of data entry.

 5. [HTML curriculum vitae](https://bainmatt.github.io/autocv/reference/render_cv_as_html.html):
-Am informal, web-friendly curriculum vitae containing an ongoing record of your professional history, a graphical breakdown of your skill set, and a space to include an image.
+An informal, web-friendly curriculum vitae containing an ongoing record of your professional history, a graphical breakdown of your skill set, and a space to include an image.
 Relies on the notebook `cv.Rmd` (see